Postal addresses in the Republic of Ireland: Eircode

 Unlike other postcode systems, Eircode is not used for PO Box addresses.

 Background

 An Post did not introduce automated sorting machines until the 1990s.
 By then, the optical character recognition (OCR) systems were advanced enough to read whole addresses, as opposed to just postcodes, thereby allowing An Post to skip a generation.
 Consequently, mail to addresses in the rest of the state did not require any digits after the address.

 While An Post stated that the addressing system and sorting technologies make postcodes for mail delivery unnecessary, it was suggested that other services (such as advertising mail providers) would benefit from a national system.
 After considerable delays, it was announced on 8 October 2013 that codes would be introduced by early 2015.
-A ten-year contract to introduce and implement the postcode system was awarded to Capita Business Support Services Ireland in January 2014 with support from BearingPoint and Autoaddress.
+A ten-year contract to introduce and implement the postcode system was awarded to Capita Business Support Services Ireland in January 2014 with support from BearingPoint, Autoaddress, and Strand Communications.